Characiformes: Evolution

-The oldest characiform is Santanichthys of the early Cretaceous (Albian stage) of Brazil.
-While all extant species are of fresh water, this species was probably either brackish or marine.
-Many other fossils are also known.
-The Characiformes likely first diversified during the Cretaceous period, though fossils are poorly known.
-During the Cretaceous period, the rift between South America and Africa would be forming; this may explain the contrast in diversity between the two continents.
-Their low diversity in Africa may explain why some primitive fish families and the Cypriniformes coexist with them while they are absent in South America, where these fish may have been driven extinct.
-The characiforms had not spread into Africa soon enough to also reach the land bridge between Africa and Asia.
+The Characiformes likely first originated and diversified on the supercontinent of West Gondwana (composed of modern Africa and South America) during the Cretaceous period, though fossils from this time are poorly known.
+During the Cretaceous Period, the rift between South America and Africa (which would form the Atlantic Ocean) was forming, which may explain the contrast in characiform diversity between the two continents; their low diversity in Africa may explain why some primitive fish families (like the polypterids) and the Cypriniformes coexist with them whereas they are absent in South America, where these fish may have been driven extinct through competition.
+The characiforms had not spread into Africa soon enough to also reach the land connection between Africa and Asia.
 The earliest they could have spread into Central America was the late Miocene.